christian-vigh-phpclasses/PdfToText/README.md

 I also compared the output of the **PdfToText** class with that of *Acrobat Reader*, when you choose the *Save as...Text* option.
 In many situations, the class performs better in positioning the final text than *Acrobat Reader* does.

-However, all of that will not guarantee that it will work in every situation ; so, if you find something weird or not functioning properly using the **PdfToText** class, feel free to contact me on this class' blog, and send me a sample PDF file at the following email address :
+However, all of that will not guarantee that it will work in every situation ; so, if you find something weird or not functioning properly using the **PdfToText** class, feel free to contact me on this class' blog, and/or send me a sample PDF file at the following email address :

 		christian.vigh@wuthering-bytes.com